jiadi-li/visualization_portfolio/dataviz3.md

 3. Is there anything you find surprising or confusing?
 - I don't really understand what the column is telling.
+- Why does the "All owners" line lower than the other two lines?

 4. Who do you think is the intended audience for this?
 - Audience younger than 35.